-The battery in your tow vehicle provides the power needed by your travel trailer brakes.
+The battery in your tow vehicle provides the power needed by your travel trailer brakes and other 12V power systems.
 Make sure your vehicle battery and charging system are working properly to ensure power is available for safe, reliable braking.